HariKulhari06/React-Native-UI-Design/FurnitureApp/README.md

 # FurnitureApp

-This is a sample react-natibe application
+This is a sample react-native application

 <p align="center">
 	<a href="./LICENSE">